Your Top 10 Questions About Hair Loss Answered

 - QUESTION 2: HOW DO I KNOW IF I AM GETTING STRONGER HAIR?

-- QUESTION 3: HOW DO I KNOW IF MY HAIR LOSS IS DUE TO MAIN PATTERN BALDNESS?
+- QUESTION 3: HOW DO I KNOW IF MY HAIR LOSS IS DUE TO MALE PATTERN BALDNESS?

 - QUESTION 4: IS HAIR LOSS PERMANENT?